CBIIT/nci-hitif/framework-nucleus-segmentation/README.md

 * [MRCNN](./mrcnn): a forked version of Matterport MRCNN implemenation with our addition for the model's parameter we used for training, and the postprocessing pipeline after inference.
 The inference part is demonstrated in the [inference](./inference) directory.

 * [Feature Pyramid Netwoks](./fpn): configurable wrappers, generators, and training around models we used to predict the distance transform and the blurred contour.
-Used used the [segmenation-models](https://github.com/qubvel/segmentation_models) library.
+We used the [segmenation-models](https://github.com/qubvel/segmentation_models) library.

 * [Pipeline](./pipeline): the Snakemake pipeline that we used to conduct our experiments on [NIH Biowulf](https://hpc.nih.gov/) HPC cluster.
 Some of the rules in the pipeline uses [Knime](https://www.knime.com/) workflows shown in this [directory](./knime) This implementation is provided for reference only.